Duncanma/Blog/content/Blog/2003-07-25-you-learn-something-new-everyday.md

 _Optional.
 A Catch statement with a When clause will only catch exceptions when expression evaluates to True.
 A When clause is only applied after checking the type of the exception, and expression may refer to the identifier representing the exception._

 I never did!
-I can&#8217;t think of a good use for it right at this moment, but I&#8217;m still shocked that I never noticed it before&#8230; now what to do with it?
+I can't think of a good use for it right at this moment, but I'm still shocked that I never noticed it before... now what to do with it?